 In Table 4.9 we present income distribution indicators such as decile shares in the population, median and mean equivalised incomes, Gini coefficient and income quantile ratio.
-In income reference year 2015, shares of the 1st and 10th income decile groups are undersimulated by 4%, while almost all the other decile groups are oversimulated by 1% or 2%.
-In 2016 and 2017 a clear trend develops with an oversimulation of incomes in the lower decile groups and an undersimulation of the 9th and 10th deciles.
-This can be as dramatic as a ratio of 111% for the 1st decile in 2016.
-However, the disparity does not go beyond this.
+In income reference year 2016, shares of the lower income decile groups are slightly over simulated by up to 9%, while upper decile groups are under simulated by a maximum 1-3% In 2017 and 2018 the simulation results becomes more accurate, with the largest variation in 2018 reaching only 4%.

-Median equivalised incomes and mean incomes are 3% to 5% below the benchmark in 2017, but they are even more accurate in 2016.
-The Gini coefficient is simulated with 97% accuracy according to external statistics from 2015.
-It is slightly less accurate in 2016 and 2017, with ratios of 93% and 94% respectively.
-Income quantile ratio simulated in EUROMOD accounts for 91% of external value from 2017.
+Median equivalised incomes and mean incomes 5% above the benchmark in 2016, but they are even more accurate in 2017 and 2018.
+The Gini coefficient is simulated with 7% off according to external statistics from 2016, but only over simulated by 2% in 218.
+Income quantile ratio simulated in EUROMOD is also slightly over simulated in 2018, but again by a very small amount, specifically 4%.